-There are many different reasons why employers might decide to use an external recruitment consultant.
-They may also wish to engage with them in many different ways – from simply a source of CVs to a full advisory role.
+There are many different reasons why employers might decide to use an external recruitment consultant to fill management consultancy jobs.
+They may also wish to engage with them in a variety of different ways – from simply a source of CVs to a full advisory role.

 There are several important ways you can make sure you are working most effectively with your recruiter.

-A good recruitment consultant will both provide a good service and a winning candidate but also earn their fee by adding value and expertise.
-This applies to a contingent or “agency” service and for a retained search you should expect to get a Rolls Royce service and much greater certainty of a successful outcome.
-We consider the characteristics of a successful recruiter.
+A good recruitment consultant, focussed in the area of consulting jobs, will both provide a good service and a winning candidate but also earn their fee by adding value and expertise.
+This applies to a contingent or “agency” service and in addition for a retained search you should expect to get a Rolls Royce service and much greater certainty of a successful outcome.

 Clearly a recruiter’s top priority is to come up with great candidates but they should do more.